Azure/azure-sdk-for-js/sdk/identity/identity/Troubleshooting.md

 #### Client secret argument

-The client secret is the secret string that the application uses to prove its identity when requesting a token.
-This can also can be referred to as an application password.
+The client secret is the secret string that the app uses to prove its identity when requesting a token.
+This can also can be referred to as an app password.
 If you've already created a service principal, follow the instructions [here](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) to get the client secret for your app.

 ### Client certificate credential issues